Bullbotbam/regex-tutorial/gist-template.md

 ### OR Operator

-You can the "|" (OR operator) to provide as many terms as desired, as long as they are separated with the Vertical bar character.
-This character separates terms contained within each group.
-The expression we are evaluating for matching a URL does not contain a vertical bar.
+You can use the "|" (OR operator) to chain terms together, all separated with the Vertical bar character.
+The OR Operator separates terms contained within each group.
+The expression evaluating matching a URL does not contain a vertical bar.

 ### Character Classes